 If the event is at school and you have time, this activity can be integrated into an art lesson where students create their own blank kokeshi dolls to decorate (e.g. from papier mâché) prior to the event.

-- Kokeshi information worksheet - Loan kokeshi for display
+- Kokeshi information worksheet

+- Loan kokeshi for display

+- Doll's Festival (March)

 Japan House London